tomphp/PhpBook/01-the-development-environment.md

 First of all open `http://www.phansible.com/` in your browser.

-You will see a form asking questions about the development enviroment that you want to create, for this example choose the following options:
+You will see a form asking questions about the development environment that you want to create, for this example choose the following options:

 Operating System: **Ubuntu Trusty Tahr (14.04) 64**